Attitudeis a huge factor when hiring a new employee.

 For me, as a business owner, people with “the right attitude” display certain characteristics.

-1. They “Just Do It”.
-How refreshing when you ask for something to be done that the person just does it … no whining, no procrastinating they just get the job done!
+They “Just Do It”.
+How refreshing when you ask for something to be done that the person just gets the job done!

-3. They want to work.
-They don’t look for excuses not to work, they don’t wander to the coffee machine/smoke break/whatever at every opportunity.
+They want to work.
+They don’t look for excuses not to work, and it shows in their output.